mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Females in Bwap society are held in high regard.
 The natural reproductive processes of Bwaps will only result in a female 30% of the time, making the population heavily-biased towards the male.
 This has resulted in females being protected and rarely seen in public.
 Nearly all females reside in the crèches where they assist in the raising and educating of the young, act as record keepers, assistants to the Elders and similar tasks.
 Only females that are, for whatever reason, unable to reproduce tend to be found outside the crèche.

-Crèches form the centre of a Bwap’s identity and they never leave their crèche voluntarily; to even consider leaving a crèche is believed to be a sign of profound insanity.
+Crèches form the center of a Bwap’s identity and they never leave their crèche voluntarily; to even consider leaving a crèche is believed to be a sign of profound insanity.
 In rare cases, a Bwap is forcibly expelled from their crèche but this is always as the result of extreme criminal behaviour.
 When this does occur, the records of the Bwap's existence in the crèche are wiped clean, essentially removing the individual from existence.
 Those who suffer such an ejection are viewed as ‘unclean’, outcasts and no longer a member of the Bwap race.

 ### FAMILY